BobVolskiy/add-picture-and-sticker-to-your-stickerpack-telegram-bot/README.md

   - Download latest release and create `config.py` in folder with `bot.py`. `config.py` example down below
   - Run `bot.py`.
 If ok, it will print `Бот начал свою работу...`

+# User guide:
+  - Sticker pack must be created by bot.
+Create it using xxxx command
+  - Send sticker, photo or png file and bot will add it to your stickerpack really faster than usual "Stickers" bot.
+You also dont need to convert your images by yourself to follow 512px width image rule.
+Bot will do it :D

 # Working example:
 <img src="images/preview_1.jpg">
 <img src="images/preview_2.jpg">